Best And Most Practical Gifts For New Mums

 Food, Food and more Food

-Most new mums are lucky to get out of their PJ's most days, so the thought of getting dressed, packing baby essentials, working what to feed the fam, and tackling a grocery list with a screaming baby is overwhelming for new mums so a fresh food or meal subscription service will be her saviour for the next 6 or 12 months.
+Most new mums are lucky to get out of their PJ's most days, so the thought of getting dressed, packing baby essentials, working out what to feed the fam, and tackling a grocery list with a screaming baby is overwhelming.
+A fresh food or meal subscription service like HelloFresh will be her saviour for the next 6 or 12 months.
+With HelloFresh, new mums don’t need to face the supermarkets as fresh ingredients and easy-to-follow recipes will be delivered to their door.

-Tom Rutledge, Founder and CEO of HelloFresh Australia, said: “Wherever you are in your life journey, there are major events that can have an effect on dietary habits.
+Tom Rutledge, father of three and Founder and CEO of HelloFresh Australia, said: “Wherever you are in your life journey, there are major events that can have an effect on dietary habits.
 At HelloFresh, we pride ourselves in helping people to lead a healthier lifestyle.
 We make it easy for everyone to enjoy wholesome, homemade meals with no hassle, and to spark the enthusiasm for better eating.
 There is no better time to make a change and improve eating habits than right now!”
-Why not gift a meal-kit delivery service so that home-cooked meals come packed with nutrition and taste?
-HelloFresh and have a special discount to help you...

 Special offer for ellaslist!
 Receive 40% off your first box.
 The code is ELLASLIST40.
 Order your HelloFresh meal kit here.